zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

    :Type: :zeek:type:`record`

       ts: :zeek:type:`time` :zeek:attr:`&log`
-         The absolute time indicating when the action for this log-line occured.
+         The absolute time indicating when the action for this log-line occurred.

       rule_id: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
          The rule id that this log line refers to.